I beg to move,

 I thank the many organisations, particularly Macmillan Cancer Support, for the information they have provided to us.
 There are 2.5 million people living with or beyond cancer in the UK today.
 The issue is that not all of them are living well: many experience physical, emotional and financial consequences as a result of their treatment.
 One in four face disability or poor health following their treatment that can persist for many years after treatment has ended, despite the NHS being set up to meet the changing needs of cancer patients and to enable access to the best treatment that is right for patients.

 Macmillan is even more conscious of, and concerned about, the financial implications.
 According to projections in the “Five Year Forward View”, expenditure on cancer services is set to grow by 9% each year, which gives us an idea of some of the issues and takes us back to some of what was said earlier about prevention—I think that the hon.
 Member for Bristol West (Thangam Debbonaire) and others referred to prevention.
 We have had cancer patient experience surveys in Northern Ireland for a while now, and it is important that we are able to see what the trusts and CCGs are doing, what the cancer types are and the different aspects of the cancer journey.
-In England, the cancer patient experience survey has been happening since 2010 and has been proven to encourage hospitals to implement changes in order to improve results.
+In England, the cancer patient experience survey has been happening since 2010 and has been proven to encourage hospitals to implement changes, to improve results.
 That is very important.

-I would be very pleased if the Minister could come back to us on the following point.
+I would be very pleased if the Minister came back to us on the following point.
 Macmillan is concerned that the NCPES will not continue to deliver the same high-quality data, as the current survey model is not likely to be viable under the terms of the national data opt-out model that is scheduled to be introduced in May 2018.
 It is clear that Macmillan care has concerns.
 We have collected all the data and all this information through the clinical commissioning groups.
 The continuation of the cancer patient experience survey in its current format with high-quality, robust data is vital across the whole United Kingdom of Great Britain and Northern Ireland.
 Again, will the Minister provide the clarity that is needed on the issues that have been outlined on the NCPES to ensure the continued delivery of this essential and robust patient survey?
 The benefits are there in the data.
 I thank him for that.

 About one in eight people diagnosed with cancer face mental health problems, such as anxiety, depression and post-traumatic stress disorder.
 Planning is needed to ensure that everyone living with cancer across the whole United Kingdom of Great Britain and Northern Ireland can access the right care and support, whether that means information, financial assistance, vocational rehabilitation or emotional support.
 Families can give so much of that emotional support, and they do so gladly, but at the same time we need to reach outside that.